donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

     Bearers;
  #. it adds a GTP-U header on the packet, including the TEID
     determined previously;
- #. it sends the packet to the SGW/PGW node via the UDP socket
+ #. it sends the packet to the SMF/UPF node via the UDP socket
     connected to the S1-U point-to-point net device.

 At this point, the packet contains the S1-U IP, UDP and GTP headers in addition to the original end-to-end IP header.
-When the packet is received by the corresponding S1-U point-to-point NetDevice of the SGW/PGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
-The local delivery process will forward the packet to the NgcSgwPgwApplication via the correponding UDP socket.
-The NgcSgwPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
+When the packet is received by the corresponding S1-U point-to-point NetDevice of the SMF/UPF node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
+The local delivery process will forward the packet to the NgcSmfUpfApplication via the correponding UDP socket.
+The NgcSmfUpfApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
 At this point, the outmost header of the packet is the end-to-end IP header.
-Hence, if the destination address within this header is a remote host on the internet, the packet is sent to the internet via the corresponding NetDevice of the SGW/PGW.
-In the event that the packet is addressed to another UE, the IP stack of the SGW/PGW will redirect the packet again to the VirtualNetDevice, and the packet will go through the dowlink delivery process in order to reach its destination UE.
+Hence, if the destination address within this header is a remote host on the internet, the packet is sent to the internet via the corresponding NetDevice of the SMF/UPF.
+In the event that the packet is addressed to another UE, the IP stack of the SMF/UPF will redirect the packet again to the VirtualNetDevice, and the packet will go through the dowlink delivery process in order to reach its destination UE.